bbroder-algo/go-algorand/crypto/statetrie/README.md

 `child` node method), and from there the operations continue with the copy holding any alterations.

-When merging child tries back into their parents, The in-memory node objects in a child trie undergoes a traversal when merging back into the parent.
+When merging child tries back into their parents, the in-memory node objects in a child trie undergoes a traversal when merging back into the parent.
 This search aims to identify parent nodes, which are then replaced by their original references, effectively stitching the child trie's modifications into the